A All-Purpose Overview of Video Editor Ubuntu

 Overloading Projects

-A typical misstep in Video Editor Ubuntu is adding excess complexity:
+A typical misstep in Video Editor Ubuntu is adding too many effects:

 Ignoring Audio